Neutral theory of molecular evolution: Origins

 While some scientists, such as Freese (1962) and Freese and Yoshida (1965), had suggested that neutral mutations were probably widespread, the original mathematical derivation of the theory had been published by R.A.
 Fisher in 1930.
-Fisher however gave a reasoned argument for believing that in practice neutral gene substitutions would be very rare.
-A coherent theory of neutral evolution was first proposed by Motoo Kimura in 1968, and by King and Jukes independently in 1969.
-Kimura initially focused on differences among species, King and Jukes on differences within species.
+Fisher, however, gave a reasoned argument for believing that, in practice, neutral gene substitutions would be very rare.
+A coherent theory of neutral evolution was first proposed by Motoo Kimura in 1968 and by King and Jukes independently in 1969.
+Kimura initially focused on differences among species; King and Jukes focused on differences within species.

 Many molecular biologists and population geneticists also contributed to the development of the neutral theory.
-Principles of population genetics, established by J.B.S.
+The principles of population genetics, established by J.B.S.
 Haldane, R.A.
-Fisher and Sewall Wright, created a mathematical approach to analyzing gene frequencies that contributed to the development of Kimura's theory.
+Fisher, and Sewall Wright, created a mathematical approach to analyzing gene frequencies that contributed to the development of Kimura's theory.

 Haldane's dilemma regarding the cost of selection was used as motivation by Kimura.
 Haldane estimated that it takes about 300 generations for a beneficial mutation to become fixed in a mammalian lineage, meaning that the number of substitutions (1.5 per year) in the evolution between humans and chimpanzees was too high to be explained by beneficial mutations.